mdn/content/files/en-us/web/http/status/401/index.md

 {{HTTPSidebar}}

-The HTTP **`401 Unauthorized`** status response code is part of the `400`-`499` class of [client error responses](/en-US/docs/Web/HTTP/Status#client_error_responses) and indicates that the request is not successful because it lacks valid authentication credentials for the requested resource.
+The HTTP **`401 Unauthorized`** status response code indicates that a request was not successful because it lacks valid authentication credentials for the requested resource.
+It is part of the `400`-`499` class of [client error responses](/en-US/docs/Web/HTTP/Status#client_error_responses).

 This status code is sent with an HTTP {{HTTPHeader("WWW-Authenticate")}} response header that contains information on the [authentication scheme](/en-US/docs/Web/HTTP/Authentication#authentication_schemes) the server expects the client to include to make the request successfully.

-This status code is similar to the {{HTTPStatus("403", "403 Forbidden")}} response, except that a 403 is returned when a request contains valid credentials, but the client does not have permissions to perform a certain action.
+A `401 Unauthorized` is similar to the {{HTTPStatus("403", "403 Forbidden")}} response, except that a 403 is returned when a request contains valid credentials, but the client does not have permissions to perform a certain action.

 ## Status